This course allows you to study at a study centre close to where you live or work.

 A degree in accounting and financial management is highly relevant to the needs of organisations of all sizes.
 As well as opening doors to a rewarding job, it also helps you climb the ladder once you’re inside.

-Examples of companies that have recruited students from Sunderland include leading names in IT (Microsoft, IBM), consumer goods (P&G, Nike, Adidas), banking (Lloyds TSB), hospitality (Marriott Hotels, Starbucks), and the public sector (NHS).
+Examples of companies that have recruited students from Sunderland include leading names in IT (Microsoft, IBM), consumer goods (P&G, Nike, Adidas), banking (Lloyds Bank), hospitality (Marriott Hotels, Starbucks), and the public sector (NHS).